variousauthors/the-valley/NEXTSTEPS.md

      - village folk tell the player to go north-east first
      - once you get the boat you can go upriver, to face the river kings
+     - ACTUALLY: I do want the power to be able to recycle map data with pointers.
+For example, for overworld/underworld or for day/night
 - [] add a sign at the start of the pirate cave that says something about pirates warning people away
 - [x] populate telling stones cave